sudormrfbin/clid/README.md

 # clid

+> Note: Clid is being rewritten at the moment, in the [rewrite](https://github.com/gokulsoumya/clid/tree/rewrite)
+> branch.
+Don't let that stop you from opening issues, though :)

 Clid is a command line app for editing tags of mp3 files.
 Clid is different from other command line tools to edit tags, as you can edit tags in a curses based ui.